shyan23/codes-for-CSE-courses/README.md

 📘 Codes for CSE Courses

-Welcome to the Codes for CSE Courses repository!
-This collection features essential algorithms, data structures, and problem-solving examples designed for Computer Science and Engineering (CSE) courses.
-Perfect for students, educators, and enthusiasts alike. 🚀
+Welcome to the Codes for CSE Courses repository! 🎓 This is a curated collection of essential algorithms, data structures, and problem-solving codes to assist students, educators, and enthusiasts in mastering core concepts in Computer Science and Engineering (CSE).

 📂 Repository Structure

 🧮 Dynamic Programming (DP)

-Contains implementations and problems related to dynamic programming.

-Example Topics:
+Comprehensive collection of Dynamic Programming problems and solutions.

+Key Topics Covered:

-Subset Sum
+🟢 Subset Sum

-Longest Common Subsequence
+🟢 Longest Common Subsequence (LCS)

-Knapsack Problem
+🟢 Knapsack Problem

 🌐 Graph Algorithms and Problems

-Includes common graph algorithms and related problem implementations.

-Example Algorithms:
+A deep dive into Graph Algorithms with practical implementations.

+Highlights:
-Breadth-First Search (BFS)

-Depth-First Search (DFS)
+🔵 Breadth-First Search (BFS) and Depth-First Search (DFS)

-Shortest Path Algorithms: Dijkstra, Bellman-Ford
+🔵 Shortest Path Algorithms: Dijkstra, Bellman-Ford

-Minimum Spanning Tree: Prim, Kruskal
+🔵 Minimum Spanning Tree: Kruskal, Prim

-Topological Sorting (TS)
+🔵 Topological Sorting (TS)

-Strongly Connected Components (SCC)
+🔵 Strongly Connected Components (SCC)

-🛠️ Necessary Codes / Cheat
+🛠️ Utility Codes and Cheatsheets

-A collection of cheat sheets and commonly used utility functions for quick reference.
+Handy cheatsheets and reusable utility codes for quick access and reference.

 ☕ Java Implementations

-BFS_DFS.java: BFS and DFS algorithms implemented in Java.
+Explore Java-based implementations of key algorithms:

+BFS_DFS.java: Breadth-First Search (BFS) and Depth-First Search (DFS).

-Dijkstraa.java: Implementation of Dijkstra's algorithm for shortest path.
+Dijkstraa.java: Dijkstra's algorithm for shortest path.

-Kruskal_Prim.java: Implementation of Kruskal's and Prim's algorithms for Minimum Spanning Tree.
+Kruskal_Prim.java: Kruskal's and Prim's algorithms for Minimum Spanning Tree.

-TS_SCC.java: Implementation of Topological Sorting and finding Strongly Connected Components.
+TS_SCC.java: Topological Sorting and Strongly Connected Components.

-EVALUATION_.java: Miscellaneous evaluation-related algorithms.
+EVALUATION_.java: Miscellaneous evaluation algorithms.

-🚀 How to Use
+🚀 Getting Started

+Follow these steps to use the repository effectively:

-Clone the repository:
+Clone the Repository:

 git clone https://github.com/shyan23/codes-for-CSE-courses.git

+Navigate and Explore:
-Navigate to the desired folder and explore the code files.
+Navigate through the folders to find the code you need.

-Compile and run Java files using:
+Compile and Run Java Files:

 javac <filename>.java
 java <filename>

 🤝 Contributions

-We welcome contributions!
-If you want to improve existing code or add new examples, feel free to:
+We welcome your contributions to make this repository even better!
+Here's how you can help:

+Report Issues: Spot any bugs?
 Open an issue.

-Submit a pull request.
+Submit Pull Requests: Want to add new features or enhance existing code?
+Create a pull request.

 📜 License

-This project is open-source and available under the MIT License.
+This repository is licensed under the MIT License.
+Feel free to use the code responsibly.

 🎉 Happy Coding!
+Keep learning and building awesome things!